xy3/Modern-Website-Boilerplate/README.md

 # Modern Website Boilerplate
 An up to date boilerplate to suit the future of web design.
-For Avames, by Avames.

 ## Tech stack: